Athina09/Billing-System-fo-Canteen/README.md

 ☕ Campus Café Billing System

-A simple, terminal-based C application designed to streamline canteen billing operations by automating menu display, order processing, and bill generation.
+A terminal-based C application designed to streamline canteen billing operations by automating menu display, order processing, and bill generation.

 📖 Overview

 This project offers a straightforward solution for small-scale canteens or campus cafés to digitize their billing process.
 Users can select items from a predefined menu, specify quantities, and generate a detailed bill saved as a text file.

 🌟 Project Theme

 Automating Canteen Operations with Simplicity

 💡 Vision

 To provide an accessible and efficient billing system for small eateries, reducing manual errors and enhancing customer service through digital transformation.